 Trespassers' Rights Under Adverse Possession Law

-Trespassers may actually gain legal title to otherwise unused parcels of land under certain, limited circumstances.
+Trespassers or squatters may actually gain legal title to otherwise unused parcels of land or homes under certain, limited circumstances.
 Often referred to as "continuous trespassers' rights," adverse possession laws are meant to encourage the use, care, and development of property.
-So if someone uses and improves a piece of property openly, paying property taxes, that individual may apply for legal title after a certain period of time has elapsed.
+So if someone lives in or uses and improves a piece of property openly, paying property taxes, that individual may apply for legal title after a certain period of time has elapsed.
 Generally, a trespasser must satisfy the following four elements in order to qualify for a claim to the property:

 - Hostile Claim - Trespasser must occupy the land, with or without knowledge that it is private property (such as relying on an incorrect deed), in a manner that infringes on the true owner's property rights

 - Actual Possession - Trespasser must physically inhabit the property and treat it as his or her own

 - Open and Notorious - Trespasser may not be evasive; the possession must be obvious

 - Exclusive and Continuous - Trespasser must have been in sole possession of the property for an unbroken period of time that satisfies the statutory period